 YOU’RE THINKING OF ENTERING REHAB.
 HOWEVER, YOU’RE NOT SURE THAT YOU CAN REALLY LIVE WITHOUT TAKING ANOTHER DRINK OR HAVING ANOTHER FIX.
 IS IT REALLY POSSIBLE THAT PEOPLE LEAVE A FACILITY AND STAY SOBER?
 YES, IT IS; PROGRAM PARTICIPANTS LEARN HOW TO PREVENT RELAPSE.

 FIRST THING’S FIRST: REHAB BREAKS THE ADDICTION

 Right now, you can’t envision yourself living sober.
 It doesn’t take much to trigger your desire for the substance.
 That said, you first need to commit to a stay at a rehab center.
-Opt for one that offers luxury addiction treatment services.
+Opt for one that offers addiction treatment services.

 Doing so makes the stay feel more like a spa getaway than a treatment.
 You work with therapists to customize a care protocol.
 It makes the treatments relevant to your needs.
 Examples include:

 - Cognitive behavioral therapy that empowers you to end dysfunctional patterns in thoughts and feelings

 - Physical therapy as a way to heal your body and regain proper function

 - Massage therapy that emphasizes relaxation for the development of healthy sleep patterns